 Are you still willing to be in the conversation and it seems the other person is really exchanging ideas instead of hurling insults?
 My favorite opening phrase when I'm trying to diffuse something online is, "I can tell that you are very passionate about this."
 It isn't mean.
 It doesn't give an inch of concession from my position.
 It states that I'm listening to them and I see what they are feeling without using the dangerous "I know how your feel" that leads to badness (What do you mean you know how I feel?
 You don't know how I feel!
 How dare you!!! etc, etc) A simple acknowledgement of emotion can be followed up with the next suggestion below...

-This might be a radical thought, but if you can find any common ground at all, ask them to attend a meeting for a group your involved in or to join an organization that supports your common ground.
+This might be a radical thought, but if you can find any common ground at all, ask them to attend a meeting for a group you're involved in or to join an organization that supports your common ground.
 For instance, both Trump and Clinton supporters were interested in a fair election.
 Inviting the other person to be a legitimate election volunteer (not just a weird illegal lurker) might have been a place for common work.
 I often invite people to check out non-partisan groups I'm in that work on hunger or poverty.
 Even if someone doesn't believe in Food Stamp assistance, they might be willing to volunteer at a local food bank.
 Sometimes, I ask them to come to lobby with me or join RESULTS although no one online has ever taken me up on that yet.
 (Hope lives on!)
 It may not always be possible or appropriate due to geography or other circumstances, but I every time I do it, it diffuses the situation because the other person realizes one of three things:

 - I'm actually suggesting both an in person meeting and WORK, which is uncomfortable for habitual on-line ranters and they don't wish to engage anymore